Lakemba

 The level of residential development activity in Lakemba is very low in comparison to the average area assessed nationally by AreaSearch

+New construction favours detached housing more than current patterns suggest (26.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
 With around 1344 people per dwelling approval, Lakemba reflects a highly mature market.
-Population forecasts indicate an increase of 1,995 residents by 2041.
+Looking ahead, AreaSearch estimates Lakemba's population will grow by approximately 2,038 residents through to 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development